Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems

 Monstera deliciosa Problems

 Swiss cheese Plant (Monstera deliciosa) problems include lack of perforation, yellow leaves, leggy growth, brown leaf tips, leaf drop, pests and diseases among others.
-Continue reading for more on these problems and how to fix them.
+Keep reading for more on these problems and how to fix them.

 Diseases

 Swiss Cheese Plant is prone to leaf spot disease which is prevalent in warm humid conditions coupled with poor air circulation.
+Improve ventilation to ensure that there is good air circulation and avoid wetting the foliage.
+Isolate the affected plant to prevent spread to other plants and treat it with a fungicidal solution as per the manufacturer's instructions.

 Pests